Code-Institute-Submissions/Central-Leisure-Club/README.md

 <h2>Features Left to Implement</h2>
 To post the form to proper location as it is only sent to code institute website at the moment (possibly requires javascript - next module)<br>
-To increase image size when you hover over it. (possibly requires javascript - next module)
+To increase image size when you hover over it. (possibly requires javascript - next module)<br>
+Possibly set up an online booking system to book classes, swimming lessons etc.
 <h1>Technologies</h1>
 <ol>
 <li>HTML</li>